YinJC/uk-tex-faq/FAQ-whatenv.md

----
-layout: page
-title: What are LaTeX ''environments''
+# What are LaTeX ''environments''
----

 While TeX makes direct provision for commands, LaTeX adds a concept of ''environment''; environments perform an action on a block